jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 ## Pivoting Perspective
 For readers who may not know, PivotTables are a way to visualize information in spreadsheets to find trends.

-It makes a lot more sense when you see it, so in the same grand tradition as my Python professor, I will demonstrate using my custom Pokemon stats spreadsheet (with information only through Generation 8, alas).
+It makes a lot more sense when you see it, so in the same grand tradition as my Python professor, I will demonstrate using my custom Pokemon stats spreadsheet.

 The image below shows the base Pokemon spreadsheet:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/PathCNN/Pic1.JPG">

-While an untrained eye might think that the first 2 columns are duplicates of one another, the first column is an index while the second column is the Pokedex number, an important distinction when you realize multiple pokemon have the same Pokedex number, such as regional variants and mega-evolutions (pushes glasses up bridge of nose aggressively).

-Anyway, a PivotTable would allow you to compare stats between types by aggregating all the information associated with, for example, the "Type 1" column, which is what the image below shows:
+A PivotTable would allow you to compare stats between types by aggregating all the information associated with, for example, the "Type 1" column, which is what the image below shows:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/PathCNN/Pic2.JPG">

 The PivotTable above shows all Type 1 tags sorted by average attack.
+For example, in row 1, the PivotTable has provided the average of the "Attack" values of every pokemon with the value "Fight" entered into the "Type 1" column in the source spreadsheet.
 You can see that Pokemon with "Fight" as their first type have the highest average attack.

 While this information might seem trivial, you can use this same process to see what courses in a graduate degree program have the highest net promoter score, for example.

 To create this PivotTable in Excel, I: